Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds: Abstract

 \section{Abstract}

-A general way of representing Intrinsic Stochastic Differential Equations (SDEs) on manifolds is based on Schwartz morphism.
-Hence, construction of Schwartz morphism is of importance.
-In this manuscript we show that it is possible to construct Schwartz morphism from $\mathbb{R}^{p+1}$ to $M$ using a special map that we call as diffusion generator.
-We show that one of the ways of constructing the diffusion generator is by using regular Lagrangian.
+A general way of representing Stochastic Differential Equations (SDEs) on smooth manifold is based on Schwartz morphism.
+In this manuscript we are interested in SDEs on a smooth manifold $M$ that are driven by p-dimensional Wiener process $W_t \in \mathbb{R}^p$.
+In terms of Schwartz morphism, such SDEs are represented by Schwartz morphism that morphs the semi-martingale $(t,W_t)\in\mathbb{R}^{p+1}$ into a semi-martingale on the manifold $M$.
+We show that it is possible to construct such Schwartz morphisms using special maps that we call as diffusion generators.
+We show that one of the ways of constructing diffusion generator is by using regular Lagrangian.
+Using this diffusion generator approach, we also give extended Ito formula (also known as generalized Ito formula or Ito-Wentzell's formula) for SDEs on manifold.

 {\bf Keywords:} Stochastic Differential Geometry, Stochastic Differential Equations on Manifolds, Ito Stochastic Differential Equations on Manifolds, Schwartz Stochastic Differential Equations, Schwartz second order geometry.